 Other Priority Fastpass Choices – The Big 3 Mountains – Space, Splash & Thunder Mountain.

 Magic Kingdom really has it all when it comes to rides but their iconic “big kid” rides like Splash Mountain, Space Mountain, and Big Thunder Mountain Railroad are must-dos.
-They are tons of fun, but also tend to come with a bit of a wait so they’re worth booking a FastPass for.
 Of the three mountains, I say book as many as you can, but if you have to choose just one, go with space mountain as it tends to have the longest lines.
 Big thunder line moves fairly quickly and if you go on Splash Mountain early or late in the day the line tends to be slower.

 Depending on what everyone in your group is a fan of Pirates of the Caribbean, Haunted Mansion, Under the Sea: Journey of the Little Mermaid, Buzz Lightyear Space Ranger Spin, Winnie the Pooh and the Tomorrowland Speedway are also all good timesaving options to book a FastPass for.
 Remember, it’s your trip so tailor it however you’d like!

-Characters – Lastly, if your kiddos love the characters, the characters with the longest lines are typically, Anna and Elsa, Mickey Mouse and Ariel.
-Those are the best options for fastpass
+Characters – Lastly, if your kiddos love the characters, the characters with the longest lines are typically Anna and Elsa, Mickey Mouse, and Ariel.
+Reserve these first!

 What to Avoid Booking